tuxthebot/gems-of-india/docs/DEPLOYMENT.md

 ### Create Backup Automation Using Script & Crontab

-1. Ceate a script as `backup.sh` in the root directory.
+1. Create a script as `backup.sh` in the root directory.
 2. Give permission to the script, i.e. `chmod +x backup.sh`
 3. Copy the boilerplate script below to create a backup script and add it to the crontab with desired frequency of backup.